 - Adult students pay tuition and fees.
 These include the cost of tuition, books, computer fees (include fee associated with online software), co-curricular club fees, graduation fees, and licensure expenses (CNA and LPN).
 Not included in tuition is the cost of Criminal History/Sex Offender Background check, scrubs, shoes, watch, clinical tools, physical examination/immunizations, hose/socks, CPR training, etc. - Secondary students pay no tuition in Level I and limited tuition in Level II.
 In Level I, secondary students do not pay for books or computer fees; however, they are responsible for paying for their scrubs, clinical tools, shoes, watch, physical examination/immunizations, hose/socks, CPR training, criminal history/sex offender background check, co-curricular club fees, and one-half of the licensure exam (CNA).
-In Level II, continuing secondary students (now post-graduates) pay limited tuition, but full fees for books and supplies. - Tuition is paid by level and divided into 2 payments/level. - In Level I, tuition payments are due: (1) by the first day of class (September) and (2) by December 15th. - In Level II, tuition payments are due (1) by the first day of class (August) and (2) by November 15th. - Deferred tuition will be allowed only for students receiving financial aid.
+In Level II, continuing secondary students (now post-graduates) pay limited tuition, but full fees for books and supplies.

+Tuition is paid by semesters divided into 5 equal payments/semester

+- Semester I: Tuition payments are due by the first week of class and the 15th of each month ending January 15th - \bullet Semester II: Tuition payments are due by the first week in February and 15 $^{ ext{th}}$ of each month ending June 15 $^{ ext{th}}$ - Deferred tuition will be allowed only for students receiving financial aid.
 Proof of grant, scholarship, or benefit is required by the tuition payment date.
 Remaining monies not paid by grant or scholarship are due on the payment dates.
 Students will not be allowed to attend class without evidence of payment. - Tuition payments may be made in cash or by cashier's check, money order, or credit card.
 No personal checks will be accepted.
 Payment receipts will be provided and placed in the student's record.